awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-binding.md

 ### GetNetworkBinding<a name="network-replicas-binding-netbindable-interface-get"></a>

 In the following example, the component creates the new replica chunk and initializes the data to be networked\.
-This function is called by the master replica to retrieve the binding from the component\.
+This function is called by the primary replica to retrieve the binding from the component\.

 ```
 GridMate::ReplicaChunkPtr ShipComponent::GetNetworkBinding()